boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 # Next Step

-Next we'll learn more advanced features of Webz and how to use them [Advanced Webz &raquo;](../10-webz-advanced/index.md)
+Next we'll walkthrough building a Webz application, step by step, with the [Webz Basics Walkthrough &raquo;](./walkthrough.md)